-SEER has developed a staging tool referred to as SEER\RSA that provides information (primary site/histology/other factors defined) about each cancer schema.
-The following tables list the site-specific schema discriminators and site-specific data items (SSDIs) that are new and/or are required for collection in 2023.
+SEER has developed a staging tool referred to as SEERRSA that provides information (primary site/histology/other factors defined) about each cancer schema.
+The following tables list the site-specific schema discriminators and site-specific data items (SSDIs) that are new and/or are required for collection in 2024.
 For more information about schemas and schema IDs, go to the SSDI Manual, Appendix A.

 Table 1 and Table 2 list Schema Discriminators with the corresponding NAACCR item number and description implemented in 2018 and modified in 2021, respectively.
 Schema Discriminators are required for staging.
-Table 3 and Table 4 list SSDIs implemented in 2022 and 2023, respectively.
-Table 5 lists additional SSDIs required for transmission.
-For additional required data items, see NAACCR Version 23 Required Status Table and the SSDI Manual.
-Refer to SEER\RSA and the SSDI manual for codes and coding instructions.
+Tables 3, 4, and 5 list SSDIs implemented in 2022, 2023, and 2024, respectively.
+Table 6 lists additional SSDIs required for transmission.
+For additional required data items, see NAACCR Version 24 Required Status Table and the SSDI Manual.
+Refer to SEERRSA and the SSDI manual change log for updated codes and coding instructions.